 Wise management of the environment requires an ability to forecast, monitor, measure and analyse environmental trends and assess the capabilities of land and water at different levels, ranging from a small irrigated plot to a catchment.
-Adoption of environmental impact assessments (EIAs) will enable countries to plan water and land use in an integrated manner, avoiding irreversible environmental damage.
+Adoption environmental impact of assessments (EIAs) will enable countries to plan water and land use in an integrated manner. avoiding irreversible environmental damage.

-The IRRIGATE - Impact Assessment Tool, based on the ICID Environmental Check-List to Identify Environmental Effects of Irrigation, Drainage and Flood Control Projects" (Mock and Bolton, 1993) can serve as a starting point.
+The PROMOTE & INITIATE - Impact Assessment Tool, based on the ICID Environmental Check-List to Identify Environmental Effects of Irrigation, Drainage and Flood Control Projects" (Mock and Bolton, 1993) can serve as a starting point.